zohaibmk/hacareem-khi-submissions/README.md

 `git add -A`

-2. Commit them to your local branch
+2. Commit them to your local branch.
+Your commit message should say "Solution submission for Problem xx"

-`git commit -m "Your commit message"`
+`git commit -m "Solution submission for problem xx"`

 3. Finally Push them the create branch of your Forked Repo

 `git push origin team-xx`

+# Note
+PLEASE DO NOT SUBMIT IN MASTER BRANCH.
+OTHER WISE YOUR MERGE WILL ENDUP IN CONFLICTS AND WILL NOT MERGE PROPERLY.